-However, if you cannot find the answers to your questions, don’t worry, you can contact us via our Twitter Chat or join nearly 10,000 people chatting on our Facebook Page.
+However, if you cannot find the answers to your questions, don’t worry, you can contact us via our Twitter Chat or join over 10,000 people chatting on our Facebook Page.
 Feel free to ask us any questions you may have or maybe you would like to share some of your own information, knowledge and tips that could help others.
 We would love to hear from you.

 As the busy season for 2016 gets underway, we can already feel that this is going to be a bumper year.
-It has been so busy here that Malaga even had to open its second runway at Easter (the earliest it has opened during the year), to cope with all the news flights and passengers passing through.
+It has been so busy that Malaga even had to open its second runway at Easter (the earliest it has opened during the year), to cope with all the news flights and passengers passing through.

 It has also just been announced that Malaga is now the third busiest Airport in Spain for Low Cost Flying, just behind Barcelona and Madrid.
 In 2015 Malaga handled over 14 million passengers with 108.897 flight operations, we can’t wait to see the final numbers for 2016!